-If you are age 60 or more, superannuation benefits are generally tax free when paid from ANZ Staff Super If you are aged between your preservation age and 59, no benefit tax is payable on amounts that are below a lifetime tax-free threshold (i.e. \$235,000 for 2023/24 and \$245,000 for 2024/25) which is indexed annually.
+If you are aged between your preservation age and 59, no benefit tax is payable on amounts that are below a lifetime tax-free threshold (i.e. \$245,000 for 2024/25) which is indexed annually.
 Contact ANZ Staff Super for the current tax-free threshold or visit our website.